Clickport

 The metric nobody measures: what visitors copy

-Roughly 5% of all website visitors copy text during a session.
-That number comes from Tynt (later 33Across), which was the largest clipboard analytics service in the world, tracking copy behavior across approximately one million websites.
-At its peak, Tynt processed over one billion copy events per month.
+Tynt (later 33Across) was the largest clipboard analytics service in the world, tracking copy behavior across approximately 500,000 websites.
+Their data showed that 2-6% of pageviews resulted in a copy action.
 Then the company pivoted away from clipboard analytics.
 The data disappeared.
 And the metric vanished from the industry's vocabulary.

 But the behavior did not stop.
 People still copy text from websites constantly.
 The rate varies dramatically by content type.